Snowman-writes-programs/PS_An/README.md

 ## Changing contengency contract season
 Change the value of key `selectedCrisis` in `config\config.json` to whatever you want.
 The avaiable seasons are under `data\crisis`.

-## Customizing indivual operators level, potentials, skill ranks and others
+## Customizing indivual operators level, potentials, skill levels and others
 Customize each operator indivually by adding new info in `customUnitInfo` key in `config\config.json`.
 You can find <operator_key_name> from [here](https://raw.githubusercontent.com/Kengxxiao/ArknightsGameData/master/zh_CN/gamedata/excel/character_table.json).
 By default, all characters will have max level, max potentials, max mastery.

 - `favorPoint` - Trust points (25570 is 200% Trust) [link to exact point to %](https://gamepress.gg/arknights/core-gameplay/arknights-guide-operator-trust)